Samsung Galaxy S9: Everything you really need to know

 Samsung has moved from strength to strength, and is arguably the most successful Android phone maker of the year.
 The company is consistently turning out high-quality flagship phones that always review well in our own tests, so it’s fair to say we’re excited to see what’s next.

-Samsung Galaxy S9 Release Date: When is the Galaxy S9 out?
+Samsung Galaxy S9 Release Date: When will the Galaxy S9 come out?

 - Samsung Galaxy S8 – Reveal: March 29 | Release: April 21

 - Samsung Galaxy S7 – Reveal: February 21 | Release: March 11

 - Samsung Galaxy S6 – Reveal: March 1 | Release: April 10

 - Samsung Galaxy S5 – Reveal: February 24 | Release: April 11

 - Samsung Galaxy S4 – Reveal: March 14 | Release: April 27

 - Samsung Galaxy S3 – Reveal: May 3 | Release: May 29